kal-kyokya/Futtech-booking-system/0-entityRelationshipDiagram/README.md

 ## Instructions:

-* Identify all entities (User, Property, Booking, etc.) and their attributes.
+* Identify all entities (User, Service, Booking, etc.) and their attributes.
-* Define the relationships between entities (e.g., User to Booking, Property to Booking).
+* Define the relationships between entities (e.g., User to Booking, Service to Booking).
 * Use Draw.io or another tool to create a visual representation of the ER diagram; (<a href="https://sqldbm.com/Home/" target="_blank">chosen tool</a>).